Home

 A Quick Refresher on the Perspective Projection Process

-Figure 1: to create an image of a cube, we need to extend lines from the corners of the object towards the eye and find the intersection of these lines with a flat surface (the canvas) perpendicular to the line of sight.
+Figure 1: To create an image of a cube, we need to extend lines from the corners of the object towards the eye and find the intersection of these lines with a flat surface (the canvas) perpendicular to the line of sight.

-Figure 2: among all light rays reflected by an object, some of these rays enter the eye, and the image we have of this object, is the result of these rays.
+Figure 2: Among all light rays reflected by an object, some of these rays enter the eye, and the image we have of this object is the result of these rays.

 Some History